 One way to put the backyard to good use is by playing outdoor games with family and friends.
 It’s a great way to spend an afternoon outdoors and bond with the people around you.

-In this article, I am going to share my personal top 12 backyard games that are suitable for the whole family.
+In this article, I am going to share my personal top 12 backyard games that are suitable for all ages and fitness levels.

 Top 12 Backyard Games